 How Do You Choose The Right Pool Filter?

 As you know, there are three types of pool filters to choose from — cartridge filter, D.E filter and sand filter.
 Depending on how frequently your pool is used, environmental factors (if there is a lot of dust, pollution, leaves and twigs), and the size of your pool, you can choose between the different filters.

-In general, sand filters are the most affordable option, but also the least effective.
-D.E filters are the most effective in trapping the smallest particles of dirt and dust; however, they are also the most expensive option.
+In general, sand filters are the most affordable option and the least effective.
+D.E filters are the most effective in trapping the tiniest particles of dirt and dust; however, they are also the most expensive option.

 With that, we have finally reached the end of our comprehensive guide.

-We hope you understand the needs of your pool filter better now, and can also gauge when the right time for cleaning comes.
+We hope you understand your pool filter needs better now and can also gauge when the right time for cleaning comes.